Tomato Tart

-After many years of perfecting this recipe to achieve the right balance of rich pastry to creamy cheese filling to sweet and tangy tomatoes, I think I’ve achieved it.
+After many years of perfecting this recipe to achieve the right balance of rich pastry to creamy cheese filling to sweet and tangy tomatoes, this Tomato Tart recipe is now an every summer go-to.
+The summer cannot end before we make this once or twice, we won’t allow it!

 - Whether you’re a seasoned chef or a kitchen novice, the easy step-by-step directions guarantee that you’ll achieve a beautiful end result.